Async

 Async programming enables you to extract the maximum concurrency out of your program by avoiding the overhead of spawning a thread for each asynchronous task, and also providing a few ergonomic primitives for building them.

-But although it has some support in the language itself already, such as syntactic sugar in the form of the async
+But although it has some support in the language itself already, such as syntactic sugar in the form of the async and await keywords, the standard library doesn't provide a runtime for them, so we need to resort to external crates like tokio for this.

 In general, the runtime will execute lots of so called green threads that are extremely lightweight compared to regular ones.
 This means that you are able to spawn thousands of these threads without problem.
 They are scheduled cooperatively, so each thread won't yield to another one unless unless done explicitly.
-This happens at any call to await
+This happens at any call to await.

-Now we're going to take the example from the message passing chapter and adapt it to the async environment using the tokio
+Now we're going to take the example from the message passing chapter and adapt it to the async environment using the tokio primitives:

 async fn example() { let (task_sender, mut task_receiver) = tokio::sync::mpsc::channel(20); let (result_sender, mut result_receiver) = tokio::sync::mpsc::channel(20); let thread = tokio::spawn(async move { let mut sum: usize = 0; // Receive until pipe disconnects while let Some(number) = task_receiver.recv().await { sum += number; result_sender.send(sum).await.unwrap(); } }); for i in 0..20 { task_sender.send(i).await.unwrap(); } // Signal to the other thread that there will be no more tasks std::mem::drop(task_sender); while let Some(sum) = result_receiver.recv().await { println!("Result: {}", sum); } // Thread should be finished thread.await.unwrap(); } fn main() { // I personally prefer it explicitly since it's easier // to understand what the code does let runtime = tokio::runtime::Runtime::new().unwrap(); runtime.block_on(example()); }

-That example makes use of the runtime scheduler, but tokio
+That example makes use of the runtime scheduler, but tokio has a few more interesting functions:

 Non-parallel primitives